Ka10ken1/Ka10ken1/README.md

 # 💫 About Me:
-I'm Computer Science Student from Georgia
+Computer Science/Mathematics Student from Georgia

 # 💻 Tech Stack: